caleb-cox/commando-hacker-witch/README.md

 Magic Implement – A magic implement can take many forms (gauntlet, amulet, wand, etc.).
 For more details on magic implements see Chapter 4.

 Torch – a lit or un-lit torch can be used as an improvised weapon.
 Use the Blunt skill.
 Damage is 1d6-2 for unlit and 1d6-1 for lit torches.
 Flammable enemies may be set ablaze.

+## Magic
+### Using Magic
+Characters with a Witch attribute of 1 or higher have access to spells.
+Spells can be found or bought.
+These spells must first be transferred to a character's personal spell book before they can be used.
+To cast a spell from the book, the character has to make a roll versus the DL or the spell.
+If successful, his mana pool is reduced by the amount listed for the spell.

+### Mana regeneration
+A character gets back his full mana pool for a good night's sleep and receives mana equal to his Witch attribute for one hour of meditation.

+### Casting Spells
+In order to cast spells a character needs at least Witch level 1.
+The range of all spells is the line of sight if the spell description does not say otherwise.

+Spells are divided between cantrips and rituals.
+Cantrips are the easiest to cast and least powerful, available to anyone with the relevant skill (Charms, Divination, Herbalism, or Hexes).
+Rituals are significantly stronger spells only available to casters with the Pact talent.

+### Mana burning
+A spell caster may choose to burn additional mana to improve the spell's effects.
+Each level of mana burn costs half the initial mana cost and raises the spells DL by one.
+The effects of the mana burn are listed with each spells description.
+Please note that you have to use mana from your personal pool for mana burning even if you cast a spell from an implement.

+### Sustaining spells
+Usually all spells have a certain duration or cause an instant effect.
+But there may be cases when a caster wants to sustain a spell over longer periods of time.
+If a spell can be sustained, it's listed in the spells description.
+In order to sustain a spell over longer period of time, the caster has to concentrate which penalizes all of his actions by a modifier of -1.
+The mana cost for sustaining the spell is listed with the spell's description.

+## Spell List
+### Cantrips
+#### Frostburn
+Touch attack that causes 1d6-2 damage.
+Each level of mana burn raises the damage by +1.

+#### Healing Hand
+Heals 1d6 health.
+The caster has to touch the person he wants to heal.
+Each level of mana burn heals an additional health.

+#### Magic light
+Caster creates a magic light on the tip of his staff or other weapon, that illuminates a 10 yards radius much like a torch.
+Mana burn can be used to add one or more of the following effects:

+- Ball of light (the caster forms the light into a ball that he can control with his thoughts)
+- Colored light (the light shines in a color of the caster's choosing)
+- Light beam (the light shines in a tight beam which reaches 15 yards)
+- Flash (the effect lasts only one round but blinds everyone who looks unprotected into the flash for 1d6 rounds)

+The magic light shines for 1 hour or until dispelled by the caster.
+It can also be sustained for 1 additional mana per hour.

+#### Sense Magic
+Caster can sense magic in a 3 yards radius.
+Each level of mana burn adds another yard to the radius.

+#### Telekinesis
+Caster may remotely move one item up to 1kg.
+Each mana burn adds another kilogram of weight that can be moved.
+Telekinesis lasts for 1 min and can be sustained for 1 additional mana per minute.

 ## Rules Mechanics
 ### Basic Task Resolution
 Every time a character wants to perform an action which has a chance of failing, the GM may ask the player to roll the dice to determine the outcome of said action.
 The basic task resolution method is the attribute check.
 The GM picks the appropriate attribute and decides how difficult the task at hand is.
 Then the player rolls one six-sided die (also called d6) and adds the relevant attribute's level to the roll's result.
 If the character knows any skills that might help in that situation, he may add 2 to his result.
 The final result is then compared to the difficulty level set by the GM.
 If the result is equal or higher the task was successful.
 If not, the task failed.